jackemcpherson/jackemcpherson.github.io/_posts/2020-2-29-Simple-Moving-Average-Implementation.md

-I have been constantly re-writing the same code to do a quick [Simple Moving Average (SMAC)](https://en.m.wikipedia.org/wiki/Moving_average_crossover) analysis of a stock price for too long.
+I have been constantly re-writing the same code to do a quick [Simple Moving Average Crossover (SMAC)](https://en.m.wikipedia.org/wiki/Moving_average_crossover) analysis of a stock price for too long.

 I've written the below class to do this in one cell.
-All you need to do is supply the stoack ticker (e.g. "AAPL") and the class will produce either a SMAC dataset or a plot showing a simple implementation of this trading strategy.
+All you need to do is supply the stock ticker (e.g. "AAPL") and the class will produce either a SMAC dataset or a plot showing a simple implementation of this trading strategy.

 ```python
 import pandas as pd